icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 ### _"The [multicylinder] method has assumed the position of a standard against which other instruments are calibrated, and is apt to remain so..."_

+![Figure 2.
+Calculated error in the measurement of mena-effective drop diameter with four rotating cylinders, and maximum drop diameter with one non-rotating cylinder. ](images/naca-rm-a9c09/cylinder_accuracy.png)

 # "A Review of Instruments Developed for the Measurement of the Meteorological Factors Conducive to Aircraft Icing"
 [^1]

 ## Summary

 The multicylinder is the "standard against which other instruments are calibrated"

 ## Key points